JordanRuetz/UofTEats/iteration-01.review.md

 Re-evaluating ideas (from RGP and other ideas between team members) and settling down with our idea to create a food truck app.

  * After our initial call with RGP, we decided that the project was not technical or substantial enough for our course project.
-Deciding to pursue our own idea instead of the RGP project allowed us to pick something that was a large enough for our group.
+Deciding to pursue our own idea instead of the RGP project allowed us to pick something that was large enough for our group.

 Setup organizations: Communications, boards, setting up first meeting